Terms of ServiceContact UsReport a Bug

 The choice of who will represent your music is open ended.
 It can be your own self, or, like I have done, be fictional artists that are stylized to seem somewhat realistic.
 You could also make something fantastical, surreal, sci-fi, etc. Examples:

-I’ve started with a lineup of realistic artists, but that does not mean this is necessarily the best choice.
-Each of these styles have potential benefits.
+I've started with a lineup of realistic artists, but that does not mean this is necessarily the best choice.
+Do whatever you feel is best!

 What I use to generate my Artist Images